Shaaali/identity-apps/docs/index.md

 actionLink: /guide/

 features:
-  - title: Add Login to Your App
+  - title: Manage Your Applications
     details: Secure your applications using your preferred protocol.
     link: /guides/applications/
     icon: padlockIcon